10 BLACK HILLS HIKING TRAILS

 7. Lover’s Leap Trail

 Yet another trail nestled in Custer State Park, the 3-mile Lover's Leap Trail offers views of Cathedral Spires, Black Elk Peak and Mount Coolidge.
-According to folklore, a Native American woman and her lover jumped to their deaths from the summit of this hike.
+According to folklore, a Native woman and her lover jumped to their deaths from the summit of this hike.
 The trail follows a ridgeline and then descends.
-The route will challenge even experienced hikers with multiple creek crossings.
+With multiple creek crossings, the route will challenge even experienced hikers.

 Lover's Leap trail